Sinaia lead plates: History

 The origin of the Sinaia lead plates is obscure.
 The first known mention of them was when the 200 lead plates were discovered in the warehouse of the Bucharest Museum of Antiquities, Romania, in the 19th century.
 Of the 200 pieces originally in the collection of plates, only 35 are known to remain today, but there are some photos of some of the rest.

-When discovered they were ignored and considered to be forgeries because they appeared new, with no traces of corrosion.
-They were not considered valuable enough to be evacuated with the rest of the Romanian Treasure to Russia in 1916, during World War I. However, some renewed interest in the plates among non-scholars has been shown more than a century later, following the publication of a report about them by engineer Dan Romalo in 2003.

-According to "an oral tradition", the lead plates are in fact copies made at the Nail Factory of Sinaia in 1875 from the originals, which were allegedly made of gold, and they were kept for a while at the Sinaia Monastery.
+According to a dubious "oral tradition", the lead plates are in fact copies made at the Nail Factory of Sinaia in 1875 from the originals, which were allegedly made of gold, and they were kept for a while at the Sinaia Monastery.
 Allegedly, the gold was used either in the building of Peleș Castle, or the plates were part of the Romanian Treasure which was never returned by Russia after World War I.

 An analysis made at the Institute of Atomic Physics in Măgurele concluded that the composition of the plates is very similar to printing lead manufactured in the 19th century.